Elias Abu Shabaki: Morality

 Elias was raised a devout Christian by his Maronite parents in the Lebanese countryside.
 His religious schooling and upbringing is reflected in his deeply spiritual writings and his resort to the Bible for some of his poems, which reflects the strong hold it had upon him.
 Elias developed a consuming obsession with the opposing forces of good and evil, awakened at an early age due to the loss of his father at the beginning of World War I; early writings attest to the young poet's disgust and disenchantment with human existence.
 This is best manifested in a poem entitled Qathoora (Defilement).

 Abu Shabaki's stances and the subjects he treated were considered provocative and scandalous at the time.
 He forthrightly and fearlessly confronted matters of sin, sexuality and immorality in a deeply personal manner.
 Even though he was one of the first Arab literary figures to bluntly address these taboo issues, Abu Shabaki drew praise for his innovative style.

-During the course of his lengthy engagement to Olga, Elias had a torrid love affair with a married woman that is subliminally confessed in his writing of Ghalwa and Serpents of Paradise, where the remorseful Elias engages in constant conflict between lust and love and the struggle to reconcile sensual bestiality with spirituality.
-Despite Abu Shabaki's celebration of carnal pleasures, he retained his belief in God whose judgement he feared; his poems show a concern for the spiritual expenses that these pleasures entail.
+During his lengthy engagement to Olga, Elias had a torrid love affair with a married woman that is subliminally confessed in his writing of Ghalwa and Serpents of Paradise, where the remorseful Elias engages in constant conflict between lust and love and the struggle to reconcile sensual bestiality with spirituality.
+Despite Abu Shabaki's celebration of carnal pleasures, he retained his belief in God, whose judgment he feared; his poems show a concern for the spiritual expenses that these pleasures entail.